 The evidence of a climate crisis is all around us, and Prince William is right to point out that it is leaders who have a role to play.
 So let’s put the question to advertising industry professionals: “Why are leaders in advertising taking so long to help brands resolve the climate crisis?”
 We have immense potential to go beyond lip service and make a real difference, so why hasn’t advertising stepped up to the plate?

 Just look at the impact campaigns that have fought against stereotypes have made.
 As marketers and advertisers, we use culturally relevant insights daily to create campaigns that make a difference, move people and make headlines.
-If we apply the same skillset and passion to the climate crisis, we could replicate the impact that stereotype-fighting campaigns have.
+If we apply the same skillset and passion to the climate crisis, we could replicate the impact that stereotype-fighting campaigns have had.

 Of course, many brands and agencies should be applauded for already trying to tackle the thorny issue of climate change.
 And many of us are taking steps to reduce our personal impact on the environment.